Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Leaving parts of the language unspecified may seem odd or even dangerous, but it reflects C's philosophy.
 One of the language's goals is efficiency, which often means matching the way that hardware behaves.
 Some CPUs yield -1 when -9 is divided by 7, while others produce -2; the C89 standard simply reflects this fact of life.

 It's best to avoid writing programs that depend on implementation-defined behavior.
-If that's not possible, at least check the manual carefully--the C standard requires that implementation-defined behaior be documented.
+If that's not possible, at least check the manual carefully--the C standard requires that implementation-defined behavior be documented.

 </div>